 - Project manager (highly recommended organizer role).

 - Part-time advisors for expertise on (i) the domain (e.g., a medical doctor), (ii) international FAIR standards (e.g., a senior FAIR expert), and (iii) implementation of FAIR software.

 - Data scientist dedicated to exploiting the added value of FAIR, machine readable data.

 This section covers ways of creating and collecting data in a FAIR way focusing on how to use your electronic data capture system to make you data FAIR as you collect it.

 Data collection for clinical research is often done through (electronic) Case Report Forms (CRFs) using an Electronic Data Capture (EDC) system.
 When collecting rare disease data, one should ensure that they collect the minimal set of data elements for rare disease registration.
 The Common Data Elements (CDEs) are a list of core data elements to be collected by rare disease registries, especially the ERN registries, to ensure a certain level of interoperability.
 The full list of CDEs for rare disease registries can be found in the Set of common data elements for rare diseases registration.

 When choosing an EDC system, it is important to check if the system is open to and supports an implementation of FAIR.
 Two aspects to take into consideration are, for example:

-- Does the EDC system support the implementation of a FAIR Data Point?
+- Does the EDC system support the implementation of a FAIR Data Point (FDP)?

 - A FAIR Data Point stores the metadata of the data that has been collected.
 It makes metadata findable and reusable for others on the internet and offers a uniform way for accessing the data for those who are authorized.